Entropy and Temperature in finite isolated quantum systems: Abstract

 \section{Abstract}

-In this paper, we investigate how the temperature calculated from the microcanonical entropy compares with the canonical temperature, for finite isolated quantum systems accessible to numerical exact diagonalization.
+We investigate how the temperature calculated from the microcanonical entropy compares with the canonical temperature for finite isolated quantum systems.
+We concentrate on systems with sizes that make them accessible to numerical exact diagonalization.
 We thus characterize the deviations from ensemble equivalence at finite sizes.
-We describe multiple ways to compute the microcanonical entropy, and present numerical results for the entropy and temperature computed in these various ways.
-We show that using an energy window whose width has a particular energy dependence, results in a temperature that has minimal deviations from the canonical temperature.
+We describe multiple ways to compute the microcanonical entropy and present numerical results for the entropy and temperature computed in these various ways.
+We show that using an energy window whose width has a particular energy dependence results in a temperature with minimal deviations from the canonical temperature.